People experiencing dizziness may describe it as any of a number of sensations, such as:

-- The false sense of motion or spinning (vertigo)
+- A false sense of motion or spinning (vertigo)

 When to see a doctor

-Call 911 or emergency medical help or go to the emergency room if you experience new, severe dizziness or vertigo along with any of the following:
+Call 911 or seek emergency medical help if you experience dizziness with:

 - A very stiff neck

 Consult with your doctor if you experience recurrent, sudden, severe dizziness or prolonged episodes of dizziness, faintness, lightheadedness or vertigo.

 - Marx JA, et al., eds.
 Dizziness and vertigo.
 In: Rosen's Emergency Medicine: Concepts and Clinical Practice.
 8th ed.
 Philadelphia, Pa.: Mosby Elsevier; 2014. http://www.clinicalkey.com.
 Accessed June 23, 2015.